-Services, in consultation with the Director of the Office of Export Enforcement, may deny the export privileges of any person who has been convicted of a violation of the EAA [Export Administration Act], the EAR, or any order, license, or authorization issued thereunder; any regulation, license or order issued under the International Emergency Economic Powers Act (50 U.S.C.
+EAA [Export Administration Act], the EAR, or any order, license, or authorization issued thereunder; any regulation, license or order issued under the International Emergency Economic Powers Act (50 U.S.C.
 1701-1706); 18 U.S.C.
 793, 794 or 798; section 4(b) of the Internal Security Act of 1950 (50 U.S.C.
-783(b)); or section 38 of the Arms Export Control Act (22 U.S.C. § 2778)."
+783(b)); or section 38 of the Arms Export Control Act (22 U.S.C.
+2778)."
 15 C.F.R. § 766.25(a); see also Section 11(h) of the EAA, 50 U.S.C. § 4610(h).
 The denial of export privileges under this provision may be for a period of up to 10 years from the date of the conviction.
 15 C.F.R. § 766.25(d); see also 50 U.S.C. § 4610(h).
-In addition, Section 750.8 of the Regulations states that the Bureau of Industry and Security's Office of Exporter Services may revoke any Bureau of Industry and Security ("BIS") licenses previously issued pursuant to the Export Administration Act ("EAA" or "the Act") or the Regulations in which the person had an interest at the time of her conviction.
+In addition, Section 750.8 of the Regulations states that the Bureau of Industry and Security's Office of Exporter Services may revoke any Bureau of Industry and Security ("BIS") licenses previously issued pursuant to the Export Administration Act ("EAA" or "the Act") or the Regulations in which the person had an interest at the time of his/her conviction.

-BIS has received notice of Morales's conviction for violating Section 38 of the AECA, and has provided notice and an opportunity for Morales to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
-BIS has not received a submission from Morales.
+BIS has received notice of Stribling's conviction for violating Section 38 of the AECA, and has provided notice and an opportunity for Stribling to make a written submission to BIS, as provided in Section 766.25 of the Regulations.
+BIS has not received a submission from Stribling.

-Based upon my review and consultations with BIS's Office of Export pursuant to the Act or Regulations in which Morales had an interest at the time of her conviction.
+Based upon my review and consultations with BIS's Office of Export

-Enforcement, including its Director, and the facts available to BIS, I have decided to deny Morales's export privileges under the Regulations for a period of five years from the date of Morales's conviction.
-I have also decided to revoke all licenses issued
+Enforcement, including its Director, and the facts available to BIS, I have decided to deny Stribling's export privileges under the Regulations for a period of five (5) years from the date of Stribling's conviction.
+I have also decided to revoke all licenses issued pursuant to the Act or Regulations in which Stribling had an interest at the time of his conviction.